rafaelmaiolla/remote-vscode/README.md

-# Remote Visual Studio Code
+# Remote VSCode

-A package that implements the Textmate's 'rmate' feature for Visual Studio Code.
+A package that implements the Textmate's 'rmate' feature for VSCode.

 ## Installation